noelbenz/cl-enet/README.md

-## cl-enet-autowrap
+# cl-enet

-Common lisp wrapper around Enet using autowrap
+Common lisp wrapper around [Enet](http://enet.bespin.org/) using [cl-autowrap](https://github.com/rpav/cl-autowrap)

 This is a work in progress.
-Please wait patiently.